 - Why does my dog have a runny nose?

 - 5 things you can do about your dog’s runny nose

 The Importance of a Dog’s Nose

-Dogs use their noses to gather information about people, other dogs and their environment in order to help them understand and survive in the world they inhabit.
+Dogs use their noses to gather information about people, other dogs, and their environment to help them understand and survive in the world they inhabit.

 My Dog Has a Runny Nose, but Why?

 Dogs have naturally wet noses.
-A dog likes to keep their nose moist as the moisture increases their ability to pick up more scents from the environment.
+A dog likes to keep their nose moist as the moisture increases its ability to pick up more scents from the environment.

 If your dog’s runny nose seems out of the ordinary for your pooch, then you may have reason to be worried.
 Below are the most common reasons your dog’s nose could be running.

 Something in your dog’s environment might be causing a reaction in your dog’s nose.

 Examples of irritants include dust, smoke, perfume, incense, and cleaning products.
 Remember that a dog’s nose is susceptible.